vectordotdev/timber-ruby/README.md

 <details><summary><strong>What about my current log statements?</strong></summary><p>

 They'll continue to work as expected.
+Timber adheres strictly to the default `::Logger` interface and will never deviate in *any* way.

-In fact, we encourage traditional log statements for non-meaningful events, debug statements, etc (see the "Basic Logging" example).
-Timber's mission isn't to make every log line structured.
-It's to make logging better by *adding* structure to the ones that matter.
-Timber still preserves the original human readable message.
+In fact, traditional log statements for non-meaningful events, debug statements, etc, are encouraged.
+In cases where the data is meaningful, consider [logging a custom event](#usage).

-It's also worth mentioning that Timber will *never* devitate from the public `::Logger` interface in *any* way.
-This ensures there is absolutely no risk of lock in or code debt.
+</p></details>

 ## Usage

 <details><summary><strong>Basic logging</strong></summary><p>

-Use the `Logger` as normal:
+Use `Logger` as normal:

 ```elixir
 logger.info("My log message")